- Who is eligible for Medicaid in South Carolina?

-A separate waiver has been approved that will grant Medicaid eligibility to South Carolina parents with income as high as 100 percent of the poverty level — but parents will have to comply with the state’s new Medicaid work requirement in order to have coverage.
-So although Medicaid eligibility for low-income parents in South Carolina is being expanded, the expansion comes with significant strings attached, and could eventually result in as many as 26,000 fewer low-income parents covered under South Carolina’s Medicaid program (the specifics of this are not addressed in the federal approval, as noted here by Georgetown University’s Joan Alker).
+A separate waiver was approved that grants Medicaid eligibility to South Carolina parents with income as high as 100% of the poverty level.
+The idea was that parents would have to comply with the state’s new Medicaid work requirement in order to have coverage.
+Consumer advocates noted that this could have eventually resulted in as many as 26,000 fewer low-income parents covered under South Carolina’s Medicaid program (the specifics of this were not addressed in the federal approval, as noted here by Georgetown University’s Joan Alker).